Sweet-and-Spicy Ginger Beef Recipe (Ready in 30 Minutes!)

 - Pour the cornstarch into a ziploc bag or baking dish and add the strips of beef.
 Toss until they are thoroughly coated.

-- Heat a cast iron skillet over medium high heat.
-Add 2-3 tbsp peanut oil.
+- Heat a cast iron skillet over medium-high heat.
+Add 2 to 3 tablespoons peanut oil.

 - Add the strips of the beef one by one into the hot oil.
 Each piece should lay flat and not be touching one another.
 I used a large pan and made my beef in two batches.